 11.2 percent of the class of 2013 were unemployed and seeking employment.”

-Again while the ABA is trying to indicate the success of law schools in the 2013 stats, take a look again at the last bullet.
+Again, while the ABA is trying to indicate the success of law schools in the 2013 stats, retake a look at the last bullet.
 That 11.2 percent is again double the national unemployed rate.

 OK… let me share another tale of what happens to a typical law school graduate.
-Consider the plight of Jonathan Wang a 2010 Columbia Law School Graduate who passed and was admitted to the the New York State Bar, yet remains “under-employed” and who has since “turned to tutoring and law school advising to pay his rent and loans.”
-Source: Burdened with Debt, Law School Graduates Struggle in Job Market, Elizabeth Olson, New York Times, April 26, 2015.
+Consider the plight of Jonathan Wang, a 2010 Columbia Law School Graduate who passed and was admitted to the New York State Bar, yet remains “under-employed” and who has since “ turned to tutor and law school advising to pay his rent and loans.”
+Source: Burdened With Debt, Law School Graduates Struggle in Job Market, Elizabeth Olson, New York Times, April 26, 2015.

 Olson provided Wang’s experience this way:

 Mr. Wang, who works in Manhattan as a tutor for the law school admissions exam, is living a life far different from the one he envisioned.
 And he is not alone.
-About 20 percent of law graduates from 2010 are working at jobs that do not require a law license, according to a new study, and only 40 percent are working in law firms, compared with 60 percent from the class a decade earlier.
-To pay the bills, the 2010 graduates have taken on a variety of jobs, some that do not require admission to the bar; others have struck out on their own with solo practices.
+According to a new study, about 20 percent of law graduates from 2010 are working at jobs that do not require a law license, and only 40 percent are working in law firms, compared with 60 percent from the class a decade earlier.
+To pay the bills, the 2010 graduates have taken on various jobs, some that do not require admission to the bar; others have struck out on their own with solo practices.
 Most of the graduates have substantial student debt.” ibid NYT

 What is really frightening is the amount of money most of these law students borrow to get that “pie in the sky” degree!